stormqloud/kazoo-tgbbok/README.md

 The sup command is an almost limitless since it passes values directly to Erlang functions running out in VM land.

-sup lives in /opt/kazoo/utils/sup/sup on most installations.
+sup lives in `/opt/kazoo/utils/sup/sup` on most installations.
 You might need to prefix your commands with that or add that path into your unix shell.

+ie: if you have problems substitute
+`sup`
+for
+`/opt/kazoo/utils/sup/sup`

+##### Remote hosts

+Everything except this part assumes you are running the `sup` command on the same host as the the Erlang VM you want to talk to.

 ##Flushing: